-Clearly define "resident" and "expatriate" and create a census of expatriates.
+Clearly define "resident" and "expatriate" to create a census of expatriates.

 Mandate the tourism and economy ministries to develop and implement a strategy to attract diaspora tourism and investment in Lebanon.
-This should include incentives to visit Lebanon, as well as incentives to invest.
-This should capitalize on the rising interest in eco-tourism, and the preservation of Lebanon's natural boons.

 Involve Lebanese embassies, and especially the economic attaches appointed by the Ministry of Foreign Affairs and Emigrants at 20 major embassies, to more actively disperse information on investment opportunities in Lebanon for diaspora members.
-Work to mitigate land price increases that deter diaspora members due to their negative impact on housing markets.